 You can also register to vote at your polling place on Election Day.
 But registration deadlines before the election vary by community and will be somewhere between six and 13 days before Election Day.
 Check with your city or town clerk for local deadlines.

-Online: New Hampshire offers online voter registration only if blindness or another disability prevents you from filling out a form by hand.
-Call your city or town clerk to request an electronic absentee form and for information about local deadlines.
+Online: New Hampshire offers online voter registration if a disability, such as blindness, prevents you from filling out a form by hand.
+Call your city or town clerk to request an accessible online absentee registration form and for information about local deadlines.

 How can I get an absentee ballot?
 Are there important deadlines?